Pippali Churna Benefits, Uses For Weight Loss & Side Effects

 Today Diabetes has become the most common ailment throughout the world; it is possibly the worst disorder that can damage almost every system within the body.
 According to “Williams textbook of endocrinology” report published in 2013, it was estimated that over 382 million people around the world had diabetes and with 62 million diabetics,

 India has one of the highest cases.
 Looking for a cure for diabetes, long pepper can be the best idea for diabetic patients; it is due to its perglycemic and antilipidperoxidative effects.
-These properties in it help to regulate the rate at which glucose is released from the blood.
-It also increases the Insulin production within the body; hence regular consumption of long pepper is beneficial for all diabetics.
+These properties help to regulate the rate at which glucose is released from the blood.
+It also increases insulin production within the body; hence regular consumption of long pepper is beneficial for all diabetics.

 A study was performed on antihyperglycemic and antilipidperoxidative effects of ethanolic extract of Piper longum dried fruits in alloxa-induced diabetic rats.
 The study was performed on the blood-glucose level, carbohydrates metabolizing enzymes and the status of lipid peroxidation and antioxidants were analyzed using specific colorimetric methods.

 It was found that oral administration of dried fruits has shown significant anti-hyperglycemic, anti-lipid peroxidative, and antioxidant effects in diabetic rats compared to that of the standard reference drug glibenclamide.

 Bacterial Infections: There are many reasons that can cause bacterial infections most commonly it is due to eating contaminated food or drinking unsafe water.
 Bacterial infections can ultimately lead to stomach upset or vomiting.